PT By State Series

 At just 27.4% of the population registered as obese or dangerously overweight, Idaho is 14th out of 51, which is pretty good.

-That means many of the state’s residents are conscious of their health and fitness and make an effort to at least maintain it through the right fitness programs.
+That means many of the state’s residents are conscious of their health and fitness and try to maintain it through the right fitness programs.

-When you become a personal trainer in Nampa, you’ll be in a position to tap into this fitness training program market.
+When you become a personal trainer in Nampa, you can tap into this fitness training program market.

-The other factor, gym presence, is a measure of how many top commercial gyms are available to the population.
+The other factor, gym presence, measures how many top commercial gyms are available to the population.

-Top gyms in this case are characterised by their mainstream prominence, based on accessibility and affordability.
+Top gyms, in this case, are characterized by their mainstream prominence based on accessibility and affordability.

 Gyms in this category include: